sheldonhull/sheldonhull.hugo/content/blog/bump-nuspec-file-version-with-powershell.md

 - azuredevops
 - devops
 - powershell
-draft: true

 ---
-## Bump Version
+## Bump Nuspec Version

 Bumping the version of the nuspec file requires a little tweaking and I got some help from the slack powershell community to ensure I handled the xml parsing correctly.
 This was the result.
 If you are running a chocolatey package build or equivalent nuspec build via an agent and want a way to ensure the latest build updates the build version incrementally this should help.

 This snippet should help give you a way to bump a nuspec file version programmatically.